 The SHP Awards celebrate the achievements of the brightest and most passionate health & safety professionals.
 From young, upcoming rising stars and leaders of tomorrow, to our most seasoned, influential ambassadors, and trailblazers making a positive impact in safety, health and wellbeing.

-Under the umbrella of the SHP Awards and in collaboration with the HSE and IATP, there are three categories: Rising Stars; Most Influential; and Trailblazers.
-Each category has more than one award, and each category has its own programme of activity.
+In 2020 the awards were brought to you in collaboration with the HSE and IATP, and there were three categories: Rising Stars; Most Influential; and Trailblazers.
+Each category had more than one award, and each category had its own programme of activity.

-Launched by SHP in 2015, Rising Stars is open to anyone under the age of 30.
-It commends young professionals showing drive and determination in the early stages of their careers.
+Launched by SHP in 2015, Rising Stars commends young health & safety professionals showing drive and determination in the early stages of their careers.
+The awards have always been open to anyone under the age of 30.
 Over the years SHP has proudly followed the continued success of the Rising Stars winners & finalists, featuring many of them in ongoing articles and interviews.
-Rising Star nominations can be made for yourself or someone else and will be reviewed by a panel of judges.
-2020 comprises of three awards:

 Launched by SHP in 2017, Most Influential celebrates those who have had the biggest impact on health & safety, not just within their own organisation but within the wider profession or society.
 Applications are open to all, and while a judging panel is involved in shortlisting, the final say is determined by public vote.
-As well as the individual award, 2020 sees the addition of the new award for teams.
-The two 2020 awards are:
+As well as the individual award, 2020 saw the addition of the new award for teams.

 Meet the SHP Awards Judges

-The judges for 2020 are made up of a mix of people from across multiple sectors and include previous SHP Award winners:
+The judges for 2020 were made up of a mix of people from across multiple sectors and include previous SHP Award winners:

 - Paul Beaumont, CEO, IATP.